 The dependence.
 Remittances are the backbone of these economies, worth roughly a quarter of national output in Honduras and a similar share in El Salvador.

 The money migrants send home to Central America has hit a fresh record, even as Washington starts taxing it.
-That collision defines the story of Central America remittances in 2026, and it matters far more here than a small percentage might suggest.
+That clash defines the story of Central America remittances in 2026, and it matters far more here than a small percentage might suggest.

 Record Money From Migrants Now Meets a New American Tax.
 (Photo internet reproduction)